tomtom828/hello-windows/README.md

 ### MariaDB
-  0. Navigate to this [webpage](https://mariadb.com/kb/en/mariadb/installing-mariadb-alongside-mysql/) to learn how to set up MariaDB inaddition to MySQL
+  0. Navigate to this [webpage](https://mariadb.com/kb/en/mariadb/installing-mariadb-alongside-mysql/) to learn how to set up MariaDB in addition to MySQL
   1. Download the MariaDB installer for Windows from [https://mariadb.com/downloads](https://mariadb.com/downloads)
   2. Fire up the .exe file and proceed with all default option except that for TCP Port.
       - Change the TCP Port to 3307 (note that MySQL is already using 3306)